Please see the sections below for information to help with financial difficulties:

-Pay your rent or mortgage
+Paying your rent or mortgage

-You need to pay your rent or mortgage to avoid losing your home.
+You must pay your rent or mortgage to avoid losing your home.
 Start paying again if you have stopped.
 This is more important than paying towards unsecured loans, credit cards, hire purchase etc - those lenders cannot take your home away from you but your landlord or mortgage company can.

 If you cannot afford the whole of your mortgage repayment talk to your lender about this.
 See mortgage arrears for advice.

 If you are already facing eviction because you are behind with your rent see the eviction page.

 Need help to pay the rent?